yuan-jiang/yuan-jiang.github.io/_posts/2015-11-24-Passing-TestNG-Command-Line-Arguments-Dynamically-With-Ant.md

 ---
 layout: post
-title: Passing TestNG Command Line Arguments Dynamically With Ant
+title: Passing TestNG command line arguments dynamically with Ant
 author: Andy Jiang
 date: 2015-11-24 16:46:00 +0800
+tags: testing java
 ---

 How to pass testng command line arguments dynamically when Ant is used for invoking testng task.